 OKLAHOMA CITY THUNDER (NBA): When the Seattle SuperSonics moved to Oklahoma City in 2008, they abandoned the Sonics nickname and decided to call themselves the Thunder.
 The 45th Infantry Division that is based in Oklahoma City has a Thunderbirds nickname.
-Oklahoma also is part of Tornado Alley, making the Thunder nickname appropriate.-
+Oklahoma also is part of Tornado Alley, making the Thunder nickname appropriate.

 CHARLOTTE HORNETS (NBA): When the New Orleans Hornets switched their name to the Pelicans, it cleared the way for Charlotte's expansion team to start calling itself the Hornets.
 The expansion franchise originated as the Charlotte Bobcats in 2004, but team owner Michael Jordan said season ticket holders and fans ''overwhelmingly'' wanted the Hornets name back.
 The change didn't come cheap.
 Costs included changing the name and logo on everything from uniforms to letterhead to office signs.
 Pete Guelli, the team's executive vice president and chief sales marketing officer, said changing the name would cost about $3 million.

 TAMPA BAY RAYS (MLB): Tampa Bay's expansion franchise began play in 1998 as the Devil Rays, which was chosen from among 7,000 suggestions offered by fans.
 They announced late in the 2007 season that they would switch their nickname and chose the Rays over candidates that included Cannons, Stars, Wave and Dukes.
-While the Devil Ray was a kind of fish, the Rays nickname was more of a reference to the sun and weather.
+While the Devil Ray was a type of fish, the Rays nickname was more of a reference to the sun and weather.
 Stuart Sternberg, the team's principal owner, said the switch would give the franchise a new identity and added that ''we were tied to the past, and the past wasn't necessarily something we wanted to be known for.''
 Sure enough, in the first year with the Rays nickname, Tampa Bay posted its first winning season and reached the 2008 World Series.

 HOUSTON TEXANS (NFL): The three nickname finalists for Houston's NFL expansion franchise were Stallions, Apollos and Texans.
 The Texans nickname previously had been used by the AFL's Dallas Texans before they moved out of state and became the Kansas City Chiefs.
 Although the Texans didn't begin play until 2002, they decided on their nickname in 2000.